 He returned to Roanoke as a mathematics professor, and eventually became a vice president and dean of the College.
 He also started the College’s math national honor society, Pi Mu Epsilon.

-After working at Roanoke for 34 years, Dr. Garren became president of Lynchburg College in 2001.
+After working at Roanoke for 34 years, Dr. Garren became president of University of Lynchburg in 2001.
 Under his leadership, the college’s undergraduate enrollment has increased by 32 percent, while graduate program enrollment has grown 169 percent.

 Dr. Garren is rarely behind his desk.
 He spends much of his time engaging with students on campus and meeting with alumni nationwide.
-He is proud that Lynchburg College has been recognized as one of eight institutions in the country for strong student engagement by the Spencer Foundation.
+He is proud that University of Lynchburg has been recognized as one of eight institutions in the country for strong student engagement by the Spencer Foundation.

 Dr. Garren’s three children also graduated from Roanoke College.
 Dr. David Garren is a professor at the Naval Postgraduate School, Dr. Steven Garren is a professor at James Madison University, and Dr. Kristine Snow is a guidance counselor at Salem High School.